devtin/duckfficer/docs/api.md

 <a name="Caster"></a>

 ## Caster ⇒ <code>\*</code>
-Synchronous function that performs some logic attempting to cast given value into expected one.
+function (async permitted) that performs some logic attempting to cast given value into expected one.
 Returns the original value in case it could not be guessed.

 **Kind**: global typedef